How to Reinstate LLC in Texas: Guide for Texas Business Owners

 Secretary of State Texas Reinstatement for LLC

 As explained above, you will need to send the Secretary of State a request to reinstate your LLC in Texas.
 Once you have met the filing and payment requirements and received the tax clearance letter, you will need to request LLC reinstatement from the Secretary of State.
-There are a few different forms to request the Secretary of State's reinstatement.
+There are a different forms used to request the Secretary of State's reinstatement.
 The right form depends on your situation.
-Here is an overview of which forms to file based on why you lost your LLC.
+Here is an overview of which forms to file based on the reason your LLC was terminated.

-If not paying franchise tax involuntarily ended your LLC
+If failure to pay franchise tax involuntarily ended your LLC

-You should file Form 801 (Application for Reinstatement and Request to Set Aside Tax Forfeiture) if not paying franchise tax involuntarily ended your LLC or other business entity.
+You should file Form 801 (Application for Reinstatement and Request to Set Aside Tax Forfeiture) if failure to pay franchise tax, involuntarily ended your LLC or other business entity.

 You should not use this form if you want to reinstate a voluntarily terminated LLC.
-This form also doesn't apply if the SOS terminated your business registration for an issue other than a tax forfeiture or if a court order terminated your business.
+This form also does not apply if the SOS terminated your business registration for an issue other than a tax forfeiture or if a court order terminated your business.

-Texas Form 801 requires the legal name of your business, your SOS file number, the date of forfeiture or revocation, and your signature You should also include a copy of your tax clearance letter and a $75 fee.
-If you don't have the SOS file number, you can submit the form without it, but this can create processing delays.
+Texas Form 801 requires the legal name of your business, your SOS file number, the date of forfeiture or revocation, and your signature.
+You should also include a copy of your tax clearance letter and a $75 fee.
+If you do not have the SOS file number, you can submit the form without it, but this can create processing delays.

 If issues other than unpaid taxes led to involuntary termination

-In Texas, the Secretary of State can involuntarily terminate your business if you don't file required reports, pay fees or penalties, or maintain a registered agent.
+In Texas, the Secretary of State can involuntarily terminate your business if you do not file required reports, pay fees or penalties, or maintain a registered agent.
 In these situations, you should file Form 811 (General Information — Certificate of Reinstatement) to reinstate your business.

 Form 811 requires the name of your entity, the SOS file number, the jurisdiction of your business, and the date of termination.
 You also must detail the reasons for termination and explain what you have done to rectify the situation.
 Remember to include a tax clearance letter.
-It's required unless you run a non-profit organization.
+The tax clearance letter is required unless you run a non-profit organization.
 Send a $75 filing fee with this form.

-How To File Secretary of State Reinstatement Forms
+How To File Reinstatement Forms with the Texas Secretary of State

 Once you complete the correct reinstatement form for your situation, you can mail, fax, hand deliver, or electronically submit it.
 To electronically submit your Texas LLC reinstatement request, go to SOS Direct or email the request to [email protected].